 - To keep their rental premises in a clean and sanitary condition.
 For example, ensuring to remove garbage on time.

 - To keep all amenities, fixtures, and facilities clean and sanitary, and to use them reasonably.

-- Take care of all damage that they are responsible for and avoid any negligent damage to the property.
+- Take care of all damage that they are responsible for and avoid any negligent damage to the rental property.

 Rights & Responsibilities of Landlords in Florida

-Similarly, a landlord in Florida also has an array of rights and responsibilities under the Florida landlord-tenant laws.
+Similarly, a landlord in Florida also has an array of rights and responsibilities under Florida landlord-tenant laws.
 Below is some more information: